Obstructive vs. Central Sleep Apnea: Key Differences and Treatment Options

 - Central sleep apnea (CSA), cessation of respiratory drive results in a lack of respiratory movements.

-- Treatment options include CPAP, BPAP, and ASV.
+- Treatment options include CPAP, BPAP, ASV, and Phrenic Nerve Stimulation.

 - Hypopneas aren't necessarily apneas where you stop breathing completely.
 They're reductions in your respiratory effort and airflow, but without full breath cessation.